 If you absolutely can’t wait for the ubiquity of MPEG-H and immersive audio, then yes.
 While $149 is a lot to pay for what could be boiled down to as “just a dongle,” Creative throws listeners a bone by including a free pair of Super X-Fi certified Aurvana SE headphones.
 This amp has dramatically changed how I enjoy music: it’s fun to listen to high school classics with the amp activated, making it difficult to return to listening without it.

 Still looking?
-Check out the best studio headphones
+Check out the Best headphone amp of 2019

 Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
 See our ethics policy for more details.